By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 As a counselor, I see a similar phenomenon.
 The client who is making lots of progress and then suddenly after one particularly great session they return and this subsequent session seems to go nowhere.
 What happened to the resolve to change?

 We have different words to use to describe these occurrences but the common thread is that after a period of successful activity there is a period of needing to rest, relax, and recharge your batteries.
 One thing we learn in mindfulness is that you can’t fix a car when it is being driven at 65.
 The creative mind needs some time of rest if the creativity is going to keep coming.

 Sometimes when we open up and reveal the true us, in counseling or in relationships, we fear we have gone too far in changing, gotten ahead of where we are comfortable and we need to pull back and reevaluate.

 The client who has breakthroughs, who achieves insight, sometimes feels they have overdone, over shared, and the next time they are in the office they retreat to a safer, less involved place.
 The challenge is to not let this pullback, this need to recharge, become an end to our efforts to make things better.

 How, if you are making significant progress on an issue do you sustain that effort?
 What keeps this uncomfortable place from becoming a place of permanently stuck?

 A novelist starts out wanting to tell the story.
-Part way through the story the essential ingredients are all down on paper, the plot the characters and so on.
+Partway through the story, the essential ingredients are all down on paper, the plot the characters, and so on.
 From then and there the author knows how the characters will respond to events, the outcome becomes more predictable.
-The writer’s problem is to maintain the level of interest in what will happen and in telling his characters stories that he had at the beginning.
+The writer’s problem is to maintain the level of interest in what will happen and in telling the stories of his characters that he had at the beginning.